cole-brokamp/shiny_docker/shiny_server/README.md

 ## Building

 **Build locally:**
 The `Dockerfile` inside the `shiny_server` folder will create a docker image with R Shiny Server (including some geospatial packages).
 To build the image locally, use `docker build -t colebrokamp/shiny ./shiny_server`.
+Commiting any changes to this file on the GitHub repo will trigger a rebuild of the image on DockerHub.

 **Pull from DockerHub:**
 Alternatively, pull the image from DockerHub: `docker pull colebrokamp/shiny`.